fcannizzohz/demo-cache/01_CACHE_PATTERNS.md

 - `Products`, a list of orderable products
 - `Order_Status`, the status of an order (`pending` when created and `completed` when fulfilled)
 - `Orders`, the orders for a product, including the relevant timestamps, quantity and order status.
+- `CustomerProfile`, the customer associated to the order.

 To create the schema run the following command that uses `psql` to execute the commands to create the schema in the `postgres` database: